 Rats may make a short or long squeak, depending on the situation.
 Short squeaks signify fear, so rats may squeak when cornered or frightened.
 They may also make short squeaks when interacting and grooming each other.

 Long squeaks are a sign of pain, stress, or discomfort.
-A rat will produce a long squeak when fighting or as a sign of protest.
-It may also make a long squeak when annoyed or as a way of telling other rats to back off.
+Rats produce long squeaks when fighting or protesting.
+They may also make long squeaks when annoyed or to get other rats to back off.

 A submissive rat will squeak to indicate submission to the dominant rat.